HntrWalker/HntrWalker.github.io/Tableau and Data Analysis.md

 ## Company 'X' Data Analysis

+### Question:
+**How do UX factors play into ad performance?
+How might variables outside of marketing control be mitigated?**

 **Step 1:** I first needed to take into account the unique campaigns present and their internal ad groupings.
 <img src="images/Distinct_Campaigns.png"/>
 <br>